regresado/raycasting/README.md

 If you find a bug with Regreso itself, file it under the main repo's [issues](https://github.com/matmanna/Regreso).
 Otherwise, for client-specific problems or suggestions, create an issue on this repository!

 ## 🗺️ Roadmap

-### 📝 A note about auth

-The most complicated thing about the Regreso Raycast extension is the need for secure, simple authentication.
-Because the extension doesn't just serve as an RSS-feed-reader but enables mutational procedures as well, caution is important.

 ### ☑️ TODOs